WELCOME TO KINDERGARTEN

 - Thursday brown envelope should be returned either Friday or Monday morning.

 - THE HOMEWORK PAPER FOR THE WEEK IS IN THE HOME WORK FOLDER.
-THIS IS SUBJECT TO CHANGE.
+KEEP THIS HOMEWORK PAPER IN THE FOLDER AND RETURN BOTH PAPER AND FOLDER EVERY DAY.
+THE HOMEWORK IS SUBJECT TO CHANGE.

-Thursday – Spanish and Gym – the children are to wear their gym uniform and sneakers to school.
+Thursday – Gym – the children are to wear their gym uniform and sneakers to school.

-CCSS: K.RF.2 – Demonstrate understanding of spoken words, syllables, and sounds (phonemes).
+CCSS: K.RF.1B – Recognize that spoken words are represented in written language by specific sequences of letters.
+K.RF.2 – Demonstrate understanding of spoken words, syllables, and sounds (phonemes).
 K.RF.3a – Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.
 K.RF.1d – Recognize and name all upper-and lowercase letters of the alphabet.
 K.RI.5 – Identify the front cover, back cover and title page of a book.
 K.SL.2 – Confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.

-CCSS: K.CC4a – When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object.
-K.CC.5 – Count to answer “how many?” questions about as many as 20 things arranged in a line or a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1 -20, count out that many objects.
-K.CC.6 – Identify whether the number of objects in another group is greater than, less than, or equal to the number of objects in another group.
+CCSS: K.CC.4a – When counting objects, say the number names in the standard order, paring each object with one and only one number name and each number name one and only one object.
+K.CC.5 – Count to answer “how many?” questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1-20, count out that many objects.
+K.CC.6 – Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group.
+(Include groups with up to then objects.)

-RELIGION: The students will be learn that the church is the family of God and at Baptism we become the members of the Church.
-The students will sing Religion songs and read Bible stories.
+RELIGION: The students will be introduced to Ordinary Time, the church calendar, read and discuss All Saints Day.
+The students will sing Religion songs and read and discuss Bible stories.

 CCSS: K.SL.1 – Participate in collaborative conversations about kindergarten topics and texts with peers and adults in small and larger groups.